 Pinpoint your roadblocks – We all have them.

-They are blind spots that block our ability to move forward or to heal in a meaningful way.
+They are blind spots that block your ability to move forward or to heal from a divorce in a meaningful way.
 It's time to spot them and address the underlying issue rather than just going around them!

-Some examples of roadblocks are things you avoid (they make you cringe, look away, feel overwhelmed or anxious).
+- Things You Avoid: Roadblocks are things you avoid because they make you cringe, feel overwhelmed, or anxious.

-Other roadblocks can be triggers – things that make you intensely angry or fearful.
-So much so, that you don’t think or act rationally when you experience them.
+- Triggers: Things that make you intensely angry or fearful.
+So much so that you don't think or act rationally when you experience them.

-Another common roadblock is judgment.
-Judgment is the poison that feeds resentment and interrupts forgiveness.
-It is a way of thinking, believing and acting that divides people, closes hearts and blocks love.
+- Judgment: Judgment is the poison that feeds resentment and interrupts forgiveness.
+It is a way of thinking, believing, and acting that divides people, closes hearts and blocks love.

 #5: Allow Healing